Xavier-IV/dotlearn/Learn to Git/03-Literally Upload.md

 >You can check out your File inside the Bitbucket/Github that they have not uploaded it yet.
 The magic will begin soon!

-	$ git push origin master
+	$ git push origin master --force

-If it asks for password, just give in the password that you use to register with `Github/Bitbucket`.
+If it asks for password and username, just give in the password and username that you use to register with `Github/Bitbucket`.

+>Why use --force?
+Well because this is our first push, Github/Bitbucket sometimes create a file in the Remote directory.
+We don't want that, this is the same as saying "Hey, whatever in that new home, throw it out.
+We rule now!"

 Yep, that's it.
 After the uploading is complete, check out your Bitbucket/Github again, and see the magic.